Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Discussion

 \section{Discussion}

-The main problem with building a general classifier of entanglement in quantum states is a lack of reliable method for labeling entanglement of mixed states.
-If we label some states with mistakes, the ML methods may learn the mistakes as well.
-However, we were able to show that if we use a properly diversified training dataset, we can force the model to generalize correctly to capture some PPTES even if they have not been labeled correctly.
-This effect can even be strengthened if we use the architecture of Siamese networks, which forces the model to respect the system symmetries that do not change the entanglement configuration (LOCC or respective permutations).
-Improved model efficiency through the use of Siamese networks shows the possible direction for development of ML models for describing physical systems with their inherent symmetries.
+The main problem with building a general classifier of entanglement in quantum states is a lack of reliable methods for labeling mixed states.
+If we label some states with mistakes, the ML methods may learn from the mistakes as well.
+Thus, while it is good to see the high accuracy of the models for pure or mixed NPT states, PPTES are our main concern.

+However, we were able to show that if we use a properly diversified training dataset, we can force the model to generalize correctly to capture PPTES even if they were not present in the training set.
+This effect can even be strengthened if we use the architecture of Siamese CNN trained in a semi-supervised scheme with regularization terms that force the model to respect the system symmetries, that do not change the entanglement configuration (LU or respective permutations).

+Improved generalization efficiency through the use of Siamese networks shows the possible direction for the development of ML models for describing physical systems with their inherent symmetries.

+Unfortunately, Siamese CNN performs worse with a certain group of states that are inherently closer to separable states, i.e., the Acin states.
+To overcome this, we introduced the Ensemble model, which is combined with a separability measure (unsupervised autoencoder) that enables the training of multiple models tuned to different groups of PPTES, and is capable of learning the characteristic patterns of the given subgroups.
+The autoencoder itself, which is trained in an unsupervised way (on separable states), does not fully distinguish between mixed separable and entangled states, but extending it with an ensemble of supervised models leads to synergistic improvement.
+There are no PPTES in the training set (training is PPTES-agnostic), thus we can suspect that the Ensemble model should give equally good results for any other type of PPTES.

-During the research, in addition to CNN and CNN in triple-Siamese configuration, we also tested other neural network architectures.
-However, both generic multi-layer fully-connected networks, as well as more advanced tensor networks~\cite{tensornetwork}, used as a backbone model instead of CNN, gave a worse performance.
+During the experiments, we also tested other NN architectures.
+However, both generic multi-layer FC networks, as well as more advanced tensor networks~\cite{tensornetwork}, used as a backbone model instead of CNN, gave a worse performance.
 This shows that convolutional networks can be well suited to efficiently represent entanglement in multi-qubit systems.

-In addition, we were able to show that our model scales well to larger systems, ultimately obtaining average accuracy greater than 99\%.
+To verify whether the proposed approach can be scaled to larger multi-qubit systems we calculate results presented in Table~\ref{tab:scaling}, showing that the Ensemble model works correctly also for detecting bipartite entanglement in a 4-qubit system.
+Accuracy for the detection of pure states is only slightly worse, while for mixed states is better, which should be taken with caution.
+Particularly, if we look at the accuracy for the training set we notice that it is also higher in the 4-qubit case, which misleadingly implies that identifying the entanglement is easier in a larger space.
+In fact, it simply means that the generated dataset does not cover the complexity of this space (especially in the case of mixed states), and future works should focus on improving the generation methods of mixed states in higher dimensional space.
+Nevertheless, the model architecture seems to scale correctly.